Visiting Professor and Research Affiliate

 The table does not show the cost of paying the writer, although it shows the overall costs of production of a single essay.

-This is a conundrum of difficult solution.
+This is a conundrum for which finding a solution is difficult.
 Nevertheless, in order to bring to light the exploitative nature of this process and the abuse of cultural producers, particularly within the humanities, I have decided for LEA to ask of each author either to ask to be paid or to submit a letter signed from their department’s chair stating that “the university is unwilling to pay the writer and that the writer accepts to waive the corresponding fee without holding LEA responsible for the nature of these exploitative frameworks and processes.”

-I clearly understand that the initiative is a palliative, nevertheless my hope is that it will generate discussions internally in the various departments and universities on the role of research and research writing in academic institutions.
-It will also provide the journal with a record of letters that crystallize the abusive and exploitative nature of 21st-century academia and academic publishing in the humanities.
-These letters could be collected and published, as a LEA issue, for future generations to draw their considerations upon the nature of academic and editorial work in this day and age.
+I clearly understand that the initiative is a palliative; nevertheless my hope is that it will generate discussions internally in the various departments and universities on the role of research and research writing in academic institutions.
+It will also provide the journal with a record of letters that crystallize the abusive and exploitative nature of twenty-first century academia and academic publishing in the humanities.
+These letters could be collected and published, as a LEA volume, for future generations to draw their considerations upon the nature of academic and editorial work in this day and age.

 The maths are simple $3200 + VAT x 100 essays = $320,000.
 This is the monetary value of the production of 100 articles.